extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/ztp_reference.rst

 You can copy the file to the switch using ``scp`` or any other file transfer methods you prefer to test the script.
 On the switch, the script should be deployed to ``/var/config/vcs/scripts``.
-Please make sure execute bit is set for the script.
+Please make sure the execute bit is set for the script.
 To test the script manually, run

 .. code-block:: shell